 Dominican National Sentenced for Fentanyl Conspiracy

-BOSTON – A Dominican national was sentenced yesterday for his role in a conspiracy to distribute fentanyl.
+BOSTON – A Dominican national previously residing in Lawrence was sentenced today in connection with distributing fentanyl.

-Julio Cesar Baez, 50, was sentenced by U.S. District Court Judge F. Dennis Saylor IV to 30 months in prison and three years of supervised release.
-In November 2018, Baez pleaded guilty to one count of conspiracy to possess with intent to distribute and to distribute more than 400 grams or more of fentanyl, and one count of possession with intent to distribute and distribution of more than 400 grams of fentanyl.
+Angel Rivera-Valle, a/k/a Jose Antonio Serrano, 31, was sentenced by U.S. District Court Judge Richard G. Stearns to 64 months in prison and four years of supervised release.
+In April 2020, Rivera-Valle pleaded guilty to one count of conspiracy to distribute and possess with intent to distribute 40 grams or more of fentanyl, two counts of distribution and possession with intent to distribute 40 grams or more of fentanyl and one count of distribution and possession with intent to distribute fentanyl.
+Rivera-Valle will face deportation proceedings upon completion of his sentence.

-United States Attorney Andrew E. Lelling; and Brian D. Boyle, Special Agent in Charge of the Drug Enforcement Administration, New England Division, made the announcement.
-Valuable assistance was provided by the Boston, Ipswich, and Arlington Police Departments.
-Assistant U.S. Attorney James E. Arnold of Lelling’s Narcotics and Money Laundering Unit prosecuted the case.
+United States Attorney Andrew Lelling and Brian D. Boyle, Special Agent in Charge of the Drug Enforcement Administration, New England Division made the announcement today.
+Assistance was provided by the Massachusetts State Police and the Andover Police Department.
+Assistant U.S. Attorney Alathea E. Porter of Lelling’s Narcotics and Money Laundering Unit is prosecuting the case.

 The details contained in the indictment are allegations.
 The remaining defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt in a court of law.